|

 flowers are white to pale pink.

-meaning lily, and Dr D. Moore, director of the Glasnevin Botanical
+krinon, meaning 'lily'.
+The species name after Dr D. Moore, director of the Glasnevin Botanical

 Gardens in Dublin. |